 One of the maxims of Systems Thinking is “today’s solutions are tomorrow’s problems”.
 Often people bring in quick hacks and fixes to solve problems, that cause knock-on effects on the broader system.
 And these cures can end up being worse than the disease.

 There are some ways you can apply Systems Thinking in your organization right away.
+So you can use the ideas in this introduction to systems thinking.
+And get practical results.

 Local KPIs and similar incentives can be very damaging to organisations.
 They encourage infighting, squabbling, and sabotage, and they result in global sub-optima.